-We’re in an industrial era where we endlessly divide tasks and fields that tend to grow, in order to maintain efficience and value, out of specialization.
+We’re in a industrial era where we endlessly divide tasks and fields that tend to grow, in order to maintain efficiency and value out of specialization.
 CSS has grown, and attracted its enthusiasts, which later became specialists and lead technicians on the technology.

 Now, front-end is a term that’s been taken over by client side technologies that have less and less to do with the looks of web applications.
-And yet, no term has emerged to talk about the development of styles, animations, interfaces, which is now mature, and a field in itself – something you may only realize by working on big projects.
+And yet, no term has emerged to talk about the interface development, from 2D to 3D, which is now mature, and a field in itself – something you may only realize by working on big projects.

-Aimed almost exclusively at visual rendering, CSS in the end, is code for the eyes.
+A code aimed exclusively at visual rendering, in the end, is code for the eyes.

 The web is now a mille-feuilles of tools, languages and design patterns, where the back-end designates a distant processing and the front-end a local one.
-The eye-end development or technical expertise is now the needed cream to coat it all with lively and reactive visual elements.
-The eye-end coder job is to visually erase the machine and bring the human closer to applications, while remaining as much a technician as any developer.
+The eye-end expertise is now the needed cream to coat it all with lively and reactive visual elements.
+The eye-end developer job being to visually erase the machine and bring the human closer to applications, while remaining as much a technician as any developer.